When Perplexity Lies: Generation-Focused Distillation of Hybrid Sequence Models

 \subsection{Distillation Stages}

 GenDistill uses a multi-stage distillation process designed to progressively align the hybrid student model with the Transformer teacher.
 Direct end-to-end distillation can be inefficient under architectural mismatch, so we follow the bottom-up multi-stage blueprint of MOHAWK~\citep{bick2024transformers}, with Stage~1 adapted to KDA by aligning hidden states rather than attention logits (KDA cannot efficiently materialize the full $N \times N$ attention matrix).
 We then perform end-to-end KD in Stage~3, separating pretraining-data distillation (Stage~3a) from instruction-tuning distillation (Stage~3b).
 We report generation-based evaluation alongside perplexity to capture quality differences that are not visible under likelihood-only protocols.
-Overall, using KDA as the student mixer allows us to operate at a smaller total token budget (${\sim}$800M) than prior multi-stage distillation pipelines (MOHAWK: ${\sim}$3B; Llamba: ${\sim}$8B~\citep{bick2025llambascalingdistilledrecurrent}).
-The pipeline consists of three main stages: (1) attention mechanism initialization and alignment, (2) block-wise hidden state alignment, and (3) end-to-end knowledge distillation for error correction and task adaptation.
+Overall, using KDA as the student mixer allows us to operate at a smaller total token budget (${\sim}$1B) than prior multi-stage distillation pipelines (MOHAWK: ${\sim}$3B; Llamba: ${\sim}$8B~\citep{bick2025llambascalingdistilledrecurrent}).